Sector dossier

 We plan to open several sites.
 Can the technology scale with us?

 That is exactly what we design for.
-We build your first venue as a documented blueprint — booking, EPOS, access control, simulator networking, accounting, and reporting — so each subsequent site is a roll-out of a proven template rather than a bespoke project.
+We build your first venue as a documented blueprint — booking, EPOS, access control, simulator networking, accounting, and reporting — so each subsequent site is a roll-out of a proven template rather than a fresh project.
 For a multi-site group we typically move accounting from Xero to Microsoft Dynamics 365 Business Central and consolidate reporting centrally on Power BI, so head office sees every bay across every site from one dashboard.